jonlpersson/ed-latimore/site/_posts/2022-01-04-why-you-can't-make-friends.md

 Strengthen your mindset to develop confidence by:

 * Keeping a daily journal where you reflect on the day and your thoughts and come up with solutions to your current issues
 * Increasing your skills in an area of interest.
 This will boost your self-esteem as you accomplish things and learn to trust yourself more.
 * Intentionally developing the type of close friendships you want

 Coming from a rough area, I was afraid of everything and lacked any confidence in myself.
-Read my book [The Four Confidences](https://edlatimore.com/products/four-confidences/) to discover how I overcame my lack of confidence and create a blueprint for your life.
+Read my book [The Four Confidences](/resources/four-confidences/) to discover how I overcame my lack of confidence and create a blueprint for your life.

 ## You have a chronic lack of self-awareness

-People who are not self-aware make work and social situations more stressful for others.[^2] The problem is, without feedback, you’ll have a hard time discovering this.
+People who are not self-aware make work and social situations more stressful for others.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> The problem is that without feedback, you’ll have a hard time discovering this.

 Some signs this is you:

 * You find yourself ‘ghosted’ often
 * You meet people but they never turn into real friends